skx/esp8266/README.md

 The [d1-weather-station](d1-weather-station) uses an OLED display to show the current date, time, weather-summary & three-day summary via remote HTTP fetches from wunderground.com.

 * This is __not my project__, but was very interesting to read and cleanup.

+## Water Flow Counting

+The [d1-water-meter](d1-water-meter) project is a simple one that measures the flow of water being sent to our washing-machine.
+The data is published on an MQ bus.